Legendary playwright Edward Albee dead at 88

 Albee's career spanned five decades.
 His first play, "The Zoo Story," came out in the late '50s and centered on two men who have a chance encounter on a New York City park bench.
 It has a violent conclusion but helped set the tone for Albee's raw and uncompromising works to come.

-His best known work is arguably "Who's Afraid of Virginia Woolf?" an intimate portrait of a volatile marriage that was adapted into a film in 1966.
-The movie version starred Richard Burton and Elizabeth Taylor.
+His best known work is arguably "Who's Afraid of Virginia Woolf?" an intimate portrait of a volatile marriage.

+It was after that play that Albee began drawing comparisons to the likes of August Wilson, Arthur Miller and Tennessee Williams.

+The play was adapted into a film in 1966.
+It starred Richard Burton and Elizabeth Taylor, who both went on to be nominated for Academy Awards.

 He was also known for the plays "A Delicate Balance" and "Seascape," among others.